Quest of D: Gameplay

 The game has two card readers.
 One is for the IC card that saves progress, and one for the "D-Force" cards which are inserted as a deck.
 At first the player chooses between warrior, magician, priest and then their gender.
 Two modes are available, scenario and co-op.
 Scenario is designed for single-player use to start the game to level up and collect items.
 In co-op mode, nationwide online play is possible with a greater abundance of, and also stronger, enemies.
 After choosing a dungeon based on the preferred difficulty level, the deck of D-Force cards is inserted, which is obtained beforehand through a vending machine.
 The deck consists of items and equipment that is put on the character and is found in previous sessions.
 Up to four players go through a dungeon to fight enemies and collect treasure.
 The game utilizes an attack button, a guard button and a view button which adjusts the camera.
 Pushing attack three times does a weak combo, and a strong attack is activated pushing the attack and guard button at the same time.
 Pushing the attack and view button does a dodge move, while pushing attack, guard and view at once does a powerful surrounding attack that depletes the energy meter.
 Tapping the attack button while moving activates a run.
 The touchscreen is used to interact with the game's environments, such as tapping levers and treasure chests.
 It is also used to interact with the cards displayed at the bottom of the screen.
-The cards are utilized for magic and skill abilities which are used by pointing at an enemy for an offensive attack, while items that buff or heal your character are used by dragging the card to the character.
+The cards are utilized for magic and skill abilities which are used by pointing at an enemy for an offensive attack, while items that buff or heal player's character are used by dragging the card to the character.

 Ver.
 2 added three new classes, thief, dwarf and elf.
 Thief is able to jump and steal as new abilities exclusive to this class.
 Crafting items has also been made possible.
 Previously there was only an energy gauge, but now an MP gauge is added.
 New cards, items and dungeons have been added as well.
 Dungeons talking place outdoors have also been added for the first time.

 For Ver.
 3 the existing classes can be upgraded to higher tiers, where for example, the warrior can become a knight and wield dual weapons.
 Also added were summons, and a score attack.
 By Ver.
 3, the game has reached over 500 collectible D-Force cards in total.

 The final version, The Battle Kingdom, added a versus mode where players engage in close range combat and also set up traps.
 A second upgrade tier for existing classes has also been added.

 Development

 Quest of D was first revealed during a private show, previously teased as a new game that AM2 has been working on.

-The gap between playing online games on PC and arcades was very wide, so Quest of D was made to close that gap as much as possible.
+The gap between playing online games on PC and arcades was wide, so Quest of D was made to close that gap as much as possible.